wuyuxiao3/leetcode/README.md

 # leetcode
-learning Python and C++ by solving leetcode problems
+learning and practicing algorithms and data structures by solving leetcode problems Python and C++